 1. Teach Numbers with LEGO Duplo Blocks

-2. Teach Counting On With LEGO Duplo
+2. Young Kids Learn Counting On With LEGO Duplo

-3. Teach Multiplication and Division with LEGO
+3. How to Teach Multiplication and Division with LEGO

 4. Teach Place Value with LEGO

 From there, have students separate the LEGO bricks by ones, tens, and other place values.
-For example, if the number you wanted to represent were 57, the student would place five, 10-brick towers in the ten’s column, and seven individual small bricks in the one’s column on the mat.
-This is a simple, tangible way for students to visually and tactically understand place value in a pretty apparent way.
+For example, if the number you wanted to represent were 57, the student would place five, 10-brick towers in the ten’s column, and seven individual small LEGO bricks in the one’s column on the mat.
+This is a simple, tangible way for students to visually and tactically learn place value in a pretty apparent way.

-5. Teach Fractions with LEGO
+5. Kids Learn Fractions with LEGOs

-Learning Fractions with LEGO book
+Kids Can Learn Fractions with LEGO book

-6. Teach Addition and Subtraction with LEGO
+6. Teach Addition and Subtraction with using LEGOs

 These can be found via a simple google search.
-Each card will have a certain number of colored bricks that will need to be added or subtracted to another visually represented stack of colored bricks.
+Each LEGO card will have a certain number of colored bricks that will need to be added or subtracted to another visually represented stack of colored LEGO bricks.
 For example, some cards will have three red bricks plus five blue bricks.
-The role of the student is to put three red bricks together and then five blue bricks together in separate stacks.
-Then they add the bricks together—the same works for subtraction.
+The role of the student is to put three red LEGO bricks together and then five blue bricks together in separate stacks.
+Then they add the LEGO bricks together—the same works for subtraction.
 LEGO mats can come in handy here.

 By visually representing mean via LEGO brick towers of disparate heights, students can see with their own eyes how “mean” or average is best represented.
 Here, you only need standard LEGO blocks in a few key primary colors.
-We like to stick with the classic set here.
+We like to stick with the classic LEGO set here.
 Once a student understands “mean” or “average,” getting a grasp on the range, mode, and median is more easily grasped.